 The sands shift in the wave-like dunes of the Great Sand Sea, but time still feels frozen.
 Villages are a welcoming sight in the arid desert.
 Life exists in small spurts of green palm oases where springs have broken through the surface sands.
-Small towns are insular, and life carries on around these life-giving waters just as it has for centuries.
-The people here speak a dialect similar to Berber, different from Arabic in the rest of Egypt where Arabic is spoken.
+Small towns are insular, and the days carry on around these life-giving waters just as it has for centuries.
+The people here speak a dialect similar to Berber, different from the rest of Egypt where Arabic is spoken.
 Wander through the narrow lanes of the fortified town of Dakhla with its old mosques, tombs, and mud-brick homes.

 Further west, the date palms and olive groves of the Siwa Oasis are a stark contrast to the harsh surrounding environment.
 The rest of Egypt seems a world away.
 Siwa Lake shimmers dark blue against the backdrop of vast desert; the only other colors come from the occasional flocks of herons and brilliant pink flamingos.
 Nearby neolithic cave paintings of zebras, elephants, and ostriches tell the tale of the animals that once visited the shores of an ancient lake.